Israelis rally again against government's judicial overhaul

 Proponents say the Supreme Court needs to be reined in from overreaching into the political sphere.
 Critics say the plan will weaken the courts, endanger civil liberties and harm the economy along with ties with Western allies.

-Israeli police had fired stun grenades and scuffles broke out in Tel Aviv on Wednesday during a nationwide "day of disruption," raising the intensity of the protests.
+The intensity of the protests have been heightened since Wednesday, when Israeli police fired stun grenades and scuffles broke out in Tel Aviv during a nationwide "day of disruption" .

 "There's a great danger that Israel will turn into a dictatorship," 68-year-old high school teacher Ophir Kubitsky said on Saturday.
 "We came here to demonstrate over and over again until we win."